insios/smarthost/README.md

 ### Persistance

-Postfix stores its mail queues in the `/var/spool/postfix` directory and you can mount your volume here so the outgoing emails are not lost when the container is restarted.
+Postfix stores its mail queues in the `/var/spool/postfix` directory, and you can mount your volume here to ensure that outgoing emails are not lost when the container is restarted.

 ### DKIM

 [DomainKeys Identified Mail](https://en.wikipedia.org/wiki/DomainKeys_Identified_Mail) (DKIM) is an email authentication method designed to detect forged sender addresses in email (email spoofing), a technique often used in phishing and email spam.

-To generate new private key and DNS TXT record for the domain you can use `opendkim-genkey` command (see [docs](http://www.opendkim.org/opendkim-genkey.8.html)):
+To generate a new private key and DNS TXT record for the domain you can use the `opendkim-genkey` command (see [docs](http://www.opendkim.org/opendkim-genkey.8.html)):

 ```shell
 opendkim-genkey -b 1024 -d mydomain.com -s myrelay